MaksymYakushev/Acccenture-Data-Analysis-Report/README.md

 The team is structured in three key groups:

 **Industry experts** in the social media space to ensure we accurately understand Social Buzz’s sector.
-**IPO experts** who will deliver on the IPO requirement **Data experts** who will provide Big Data insights and content category analysis.
-This is where you sit!
+**IPO experts** who will deliver on the IPO requirement.
+**Data experts** who will provide Big Data insights and content category analysis.